IDMNYU/audiolab/docs/synths.md

 #### Pulse

+The **Pulse** module is a 16-stage, 4-row [**sequencer**](https://en.wikipedia.org/wiki/Music_sequencer) with boolean (on/off) states for each stage of each row.
+The Arduino in the module saves the current sequence as long as the module has power, and a 4-button interface allows you to dynamically program in patterns for the 4 output rows, as well as a numbe of other functions.
+The module generates pulses in response to an external clock which advances the current step in the sequence.

 <img src = "./img/shelfisizer2019_1.png" width="20%" title="Pulse" alt="Pulse">

+1. "A" sequence (Pulse OUTPUT)
+2. "B" sequence (Pulse OUTPUT)
+3. "C" sequence (Pulse OUTPUT)
+4. "D" sequence (Pulse OUTPUT)
+5. "Page" button
+6. "Select" button
+7. "Up" button
+8. "Down" button
+9. External clock (Pulse INPUT)
+10. Interface LEDs

+*Notes:*
+- Pulses sent to the Clock input *9* will advance the sequencer on step at a time.
+Pulses will be sent out of *1*-*4* at sequence stages that are programmed to be "on" for those rows.
+This is similar in behavior to the sequencer on a simple drum machine.
+- The internal software has seven pages which can be cycled through by pressing the page button *5*.
+The first shows the current stage by lighting one LED among the sixteen on the panel.
+Pages 2-5 allow you to program the patterns for outputs A, B, C, and D. The up and down buttons (*7* and *8*) will move a cursor on the LED display, causing the currently selected stage LED to flicker.
+The select button *6* will invert the current state of that row at that stage, turning on "on" to an "off" and vice versa.
+The 6th and 7th pages allow you to set the start and end points of the sequence, allowing you to make a sequence that is shorter than 16 stages, begins on a step other than 1, and so on.
+- When page 1 is active (i.e. the LEDs are showing the current stage of the sequencer) the "up" button will cause the sequence to jump to a random stage, the "down" button will reverse the direction of the sequencer, and the "select" button will reset the sequence to stage 1.

 #### Onebang

+The **Onebang** module generates rhythmic output by comparing up to six input voltages (labeled as A-F) against a threshold, sending out pulses on a clock input.
+There are 12 modes of operation, which change the way in which the input voltages generate pulses.

 <img src = "./img/shelfisizer2019_2.png" width="20%" title="Onebang" alt="Onebang">

+1. CV inputs A-F (DC INPUT)
+2. Trigger outputs A-F (Pulse OUTPUT)
+3. External clock (Pulse INPUT)
+4. Mode button
+5. Mode indicator LEDs

+*Notes:*
+- The Onebang module decides if a input voltage is HIGH or not based on a ~2.5V threshold.
+- The Onebang module has 12 modes of operation:
+  - 0: if the input voltage on a channel is HIGH, an internal bit is set on the Arduino.
+On the next clock, a pulse will be fired on that channel and the bit will be reset.
+  - 1: similar to 0, but with [hysteresis](https://en.wikipedia.org/wiki/Hysteresis).
+The input voltage needs to go LOW again before a new pulse will fire on that channel.
+  - 2: the input value is a probability for a pulse, i.e. the higher the control voltage, the more likely a pulse will occur on the next clock.
+  - 3: each clock pulse causes one trigger to occur across the entire module; the input with the highest voltage will cause the module to fire a pulse at its output.
+  - 4: on a clock pulse, pairs of inputs (A/B, C/D, E/F) are compared, with the higher voltage inputs sending a pulse.
+  - 5: similar to 4, but with hysteresis, i.e. the comparator relationship has to change for a new pulse to be sent.
+  - 6: on a clock pulse, the voltage at input A determines which output (A-F) fires; 0 volts at the input will cause output A to pulse; 5 volts will fire output F; values in between will span all six outputs.
+  - 7: similar to 6, but inputs A and D determine pulses on three outputs each (A-C and D-F).
+  - 8: inputs A/B and D/E are compared as boolean variables for AND, OR, and XOR operations across outputs A-C and D-F.
+  - 9: similar to 8, but with hysteresis, requiring that the output state change before a second pulse can be fired.
+  - 10: similar to 8, but with inputs C and F setting the HIGH threshold for the boolean operations.
+  - 11: similar to 10, but with hysteresis, requiring that the output state change before a second pulse can be fired.
+- The Onebang module is intended to be used experimentally to generate different rhythms.
+Patching LFOs of different frequencies and phases into the inputs can create a wide variety of rhythms very quickly.

 #### Dust / Dirt